 Many mothers-to-be always wonder whether their obstetricians will be with them throughout their labor process.
 In most circumstances, you will probably only see your doctor a couple of times during your laboring process.
 It is more likely that a midwife handles your delivery most of the time, and your doctor will be called only when you are ready for showtime.
 A team of midwives will monitor you and your baby during your labor and alert the doctors when intervention is needed.

 As your labor may take more than 12 hours, do not be surprised that different faces will come greeting you in your laboring room.
 An anesthetist may administer an epidural for you if you want a pain-free labor process.
 If your doctor is not available during your showtime, another obstetrician will likely take over his/her duties to deliver your baby.
 A neonatologist may be called upon to standby during your delivery if a difficult birth is anticipated.

 Some doctors routinely administer a fleet enema to clear your rectum of faeces before your labor.
 This may avoid an awkward situation later when your baby pushes onto your rectum during descent and cause a horrible stench in the labor room.

 It is almost quite a routine to have an intravenous cannula inserted when you are admitted to the labor ward.
-This would serve as a channel for administration of fluids to prevent dehydration, oxytocin to augment your labor and speed up the contractions.
+This would serve as a channel for the administration of fluids to prevent dehydration, oxytocin to augment your labor and speed up the contractions.
 Antibiotics may also be given should you require them.

-Post delivery, uterotonics (agents used to induce strong contractions in the womb) can be given through the cannule to reduce bleeding and expedite placental separation.
+Post-delivery, uterotonics (agents used to induce strong contractions in the womb) can be given through the cannule to reduce bleeding and expedite placental separation.